hailey-Choi/IML_stock_market/README.md

-# STAT3609_Project
-Course Title: The Statistics of Investment Risk
+# The Statistics of Investment Risk

 You can run separate cells and modify the codes by opening the source code STAT3609_project_group2.ipynb. (put csv files in the same directory) ipynb is a jupyter notebook document type written in Python language.